s4yhii/s4yhii.github.io/_posts/2025-08-30-Tickets-popcorn-please.md

   "FirstRequest": false
 }
 ```

-Suddenly, the “mysterious blob” was just plain business logic.
-Prices.
-Sessions.
-Flags for returns and refunds.
-All editable.

-I couldn’t resist testing it.
-I decrypted one of my own ticket purchase payloads, scrolled down to the Concessions section, and spotted my popcorn order sitting there at 6300 cents.
+With the key and IV in hand, encinfo was just AES‑CBC–encrypted JSON.
+I grabbed one of my own requests, wrote a short Python script (PyCryptodome), and decrypted it.
+Out came plain business data: session IDs, items, prices, flags.
+For example, my popcorn order showed 6300 cents.

 ```json
 "Concessions": [